 MCP AI Example

-In the GenAI-Logic Manager, use Copilot to create an application — complete with Admin App, API, and MCP discovery.
+In the GenAI-Logic Manager, use Copilot to create an application from an existing database — complete with Admin App, API, and MCP discovery.

 This command:- Creates a new project folder (